3rd Special Operations Squadron: World War I

-Organized in France in 4 April 1918, the Photographic Section No. 1 processed aerial photographs taken by flying units working with the I Corps Observation Group and the French 38th Army Corps, 5 April–November 1918.
+Organized in France on 4 April 1918, the Photographic Section No. 1 processed aerial photographs taken by flying units working with the I Corps Observation Group and the French 38th Army Corps, 5 April–November 1918.

 Inter-war years

-After moving back to the United States in June of 1919, the unit was demobilized in July.
+After moving back to the United States in June 1919, the unit was demobilized in July.

 In September 1919 the unit was organized as the 1st Photographic Section, assigned to the 1st Wing and then the 1st Surveillance Group, where they processed aerial photography for associated observation squadrons in Texas until becoming the 3rd Observation Squadron on June 1, 1937.

 World War II

 At Langley Field, Virginia, the squadron engaged in aerial observation work attached to the Coast Artillery School using Bell P-39 Airacobras until April 1942.
 It supported ground forces on maneuvers during 1942, and served as a training and demonstration unit January 1943 – February 1944.
 The squadron was not manned or equipped, 1 Mar – 2 July 1944, and was disbanded in July.